fusion-energy/neutronics-workshop/README.md

 A nice feature of OpenMC is that it can plot cross sections for complete materials made from combinations of isotopes and elements.
 The ```3_example_material_plot.py``` script shows how to plot tritium production in Li4SiO4 which is a candidate ceramic breeder blanket material.

+ISOTOPES AND ELEMENTS ARE USED TO CONSTRUCT MATERIALS.
+THEY ARE COMBINED IN PERCENTAGES, HOWEVER, WE USE TWO TYPES OF PERCENTAGES WHEN CONSTRUCTING MATERIALS:
+- 'ao' - ATOM PERCENT - PERCENTAGE OF TOTAL NUMBER OF ATOMS IN MATERIAL OF A PARTICULAR TYPE.
+- 'wo' - WEIGHT PERCENT - PERCENTAGE OF A SPECIFIC ISOTOPE/ELEMENT BY WEIGHT IN MATERIAL.

 - Try running the script and producing the material cross section plot ```python 3_example_material_plot.py```

 The plot produced should look similar to the plot shown below.
 As you can see lithium enrichment only increases tritium production at lower neutron energies.